Kentico supports several authentication methods, including:

 Kentico can store millions of user accounts in its database and they can be easily managed through the administration interface.
 User profiles can contain custom fields defined by administrators.

 New user accounts can be created by administrators, imported from external systems, or visitors can register on the website and create an account.
 Kentico comes with customizable web parts for registration and account management by users (change password, edit user details, etc.).

 Customizable User Roles

 Every user can be assigned to any number of roles.
-While there are a few pre-defined roles in Kentico CMS, administrators can easily define their own roles and grant them with permissions.
+While there are a few pre-defined roles in Kentico, administrators can easily define their own roles and grant them permissions.

-Every module has a predefined set of permissions (such as read, modify, delete, approve, etc.) and administrator can grant users with these permissions.
-If you develop a custom module in Kentico CMS, you can even leverage the built-in permission system for managing access to certain features.
+Every module has a predefined set of permissions (such as read, modify, delete, approve, etc.) and administrators can grant users these permissions.
+If you develop a custom module in Kentico, you can even utilize the built-in permission system for managing access to certain features.

-Kentico CMS provides highly granular permissions for managing content.
-Since the content is organized in a content tree, you can set permissions for the whole site, for chosen section or for a single document.
-The permissions can be inherited to underlying content nodes and you can even break the inheritance and set specific permissions for the chosen section.
-Permissions can be also denied on underlying pages which overrides the permissions granted to the parent content.
+Kentico provides highly granular permissions for managing content.
+Since the content is organized in a content tree, you can set permissions for the whole site, for a chosen section, or for a single document.
+The permissions can be inherited from underlying content nodes and you can even break the inheritance and set specific permissions for a chosen section.
+Permissions can also be denied on underlying pages which override the permissions granted to the parent content.

 Personalization Based on Permissions

-Content and navigation displayed on the live site can be personalized based on user read permissions for the given document.
-If the user cannot read the page, she won't see it in the navigation.
+Content and navigation displayed on the live site can be personalized based on the user read permissions for the given document.
+If the user cannot read the page, they won't find it in the navigation.

 Double Opt-in Registration